2007 Gastein Ladies

-The 2007 Gastein Ladies was a tennis tournament played on outdoor clay courts.
+The 2007 Gastein Ladies was a women's tennis tournament played on outdoor clay courts.
 It was the first edition of the Gastein Ladies, and was part of the Tier III series of the 2007 WTA Tour.
 It took place in Bad Gastein, Austria, from 23 July until 29 July 2008.
 First-seeded Francesca Schiavone won the singles title and earned $25,840 first-prize money.